Volkswagen Atlas: Engines

 The Atlas has two gasoline engine options in the United States.

 Safety

 The 2018 Atlas received the IIHS "Top Safety Pick" rating after earning "Good" ratings in all five crashworthiness tests, and a "Superior" rating on the front crash prevention test.
 This was in January 2018.

-Facelift
+2021 refresh

 At the 2020 Chicago Auto Show, Volkswagen unveiled the refreshed Atlas for the model year of 2021.
 Changes include a new front end, which is based on the Atlas Cross Sport, redesigned wheels, new rear lights, and a new steering wheel.
 It was facelifted for Mexico on December 1, 2020, alongside the introduction of the Teramont Cross Sport.

+2024 refresh

+The 2024 model year Atlas and Atlas Cross Sport was revealed in February 2023.
+Changes include a redesigned front and rear clip, and a heavily revised interior design.
+The Atlas also gained an electronic shift-by-wire gear selector, 10.3-inch digital gauge cluster and a 12.0-inch touchscreen infotainment system.
+Since the 2024 refresh, the Atlas is no longer offered with a VR6 engine due to tougher EPA emissions standards required for future model years.
+A 269 hp turbocharged 2.0-liter four-cylinder gasoline engine became the only engine option, with towing capacity unchanged at 5000 lb.

 China (Teramont)

 In China, the Teramont was unveiled at the 2016 Guangzhou Auto Show.
 The Teramont is made in China by the SAIC-Volkswagen joint venture for the Chinese market.
 The Volkswagen Teramont is available with an 186 hp 2.0-liter TSI, a 220 hp 2.0-liter TSI, or with a 299 hp 2.5-liter VR6.
 All variants are paired to a 7-speed DSG with the 4MOTION all-wheel drive system.
 The 2.0-liter engines are locally manufactured in China, while the VR6 engine is manufactured in Germany and shipped over to the factory in Shanghai.
 It was developed specifically for the Chinese market where engines above 3.0 liters are subject to heavy excise tax.